Validation Tools Field Guide

 | When to use | Pre-interview sanity check | Due diligence before committing capital |

-At the pre-interview stage, the $9 Starter is enough.
-You are looking for red flags, not investment-grade due diligence.
-If the Starter report flags a kill risk, you decide whether to investigate further or pivot.
-If it comes back clean, you proceed to interviews.
+At the pre-interview stage, the $9 Starter is enough - you are looking for red flags, not investment-grade due diligence.
+If it flags a kill risk, decide whether to investigate or pivot; if it comes back clean, proceed to interviews.

 - Paying $129 before you know what a $9 report looks like.
 Run the Starter first.
 If it flags something specific that needs deeper investigation, upgrade.

 - Treating it as a go/no-go decision.
 The tool validates the logic of a business model, not the demand.
-A clean report means your idea is not obviously broken.
-It does not mean customers will pay.
-That requires Ch 1.2 (a + b)’s smoke test and Ch 2.1’s interviews.
+A clean report means the idea is not obviously broken, not that customers will pay - that needs Lesson 1.2-1.4’s smoke test and Lesson 2.1’s interviews.

 - Ignoring the competitors it names.
 The tool often surfaces competitors you did not know existed.
 Use these as starting points for your own manual research.